13krnk/PractiseWork/README.md

 # PractiseWork
-This is truly for learning and practise work purpose.\
+Learning and practise work purpose.\
 sub folders of Data structures with some questions & answers.

 --\
-Some important useful resource and my failures.:(\
 Preparation coverage from various sources.
 --\
 Feel free to comment if anything wrong.

+I failed many times due to various reasons so, with this atleast I can help someone in fulfilling theirs.